gicait/Land_Cover_Prediction_using_QGIS_MOLUSCE_Plugin/manual.md

 <img width="550" alt="image" src="https://github.com/user-attachments/assets/23235044-b83c-4855-a7ec-c56f670fbed6" />

 f.
-To work in projected coordinate system, open the Warp (reproject) tool to project the dataset
+To work in a projected coordinate system, open the Warp (reproject) tool to project the dataset

 - Find the UTM zone using this [link1](https://www.apsalin.com/utm-zone-finder/) or [link2](https://www.apsalin.com/utm-zone-finder/).